AlexsJones/cluster-api-provider-juju/README.md

 #### Dependencies

-- Either with MacOS or LinuxBrew
+_Either with MacOS or LinuxBrew_

 ```
 brew install kubebuilder kustomize clusterctl
 ```

+- When running locally you will need `juju` installed and configured `sudo snap install juju --classic`

 - Optionally using `microK8s` or `kind`
   - `snap install microk8s --classic`